PURPOSE AND INTENT

 AJ105.1 Identification of work area.

-The work area shall be clearly identified on all permits issued under these provisions.
+The work area shall be clearly identified on the permits issued under these provisions.

 For purposes of this appendix, the terms used are defined as follows.